1. BASIS OF PREPARATION:

 (e) Provisions in respect of NPAs, unrealised interest, ECGC claims

 settled, etc. are deducted from total advances to arrive at net

 advances as per RBI norms.

-(f) In respect of Rescheduled/Restructured accounts, provision is made
+(f) In respect of Rescheduled/Restructured advances, provision is made

-for the sacrifice of interest/diminution in the value of restructured advances measured
+for the diminution in the fair value of restructured advances measured

 in present value terms as per RBI guidelines.
 The said provision is

 (g) In case of financial assets sold to Asset Reconstruction Company